 An online store doesn’t allow people to see, touch, and try the physical product.
 Nor are there retail associates to address questions and offer advice.
 But technology has found a way to make immersive online shopping a reality.
 This includes:

 - High-quality product images that can be zoomed in and out and rotated to provide a 360-degree view.

 - A highly-trained customer service team that is available 24 hours a to answer particular questions.

 - A 24-hour chatbot that can address the most frequently asked questions and guide shoppers to the right pages while they are shopping.

-- Augmented reality that enhances the shoppers’ experience by giving them a clearer picture of what the product might look like when in use.
+- Augmented reality enhances the shoppers’ experience by giving them a clearer picture of what the product might look like when in use.
 For instance, Ikea lets people see what a piece of furniture will look like in a room setting.

-- A voice assistant assigned to shoppers that can recreate the personal shopping experience that a physical store offers.
+- A voice assistant assigned to shoppers can recreate the personal shopping experience that a physical store offers.

 Pandemic or not, eCommerce is here to stay and looks well poised to take over in-person shopping.
 According to 99firms, 95% of all shopping will be conducted online by 2040.
 Trends will come and go, but, armed with these 8 strategies, you can continue to increase your sales and thrive as a business in this highly dynamic eCommerce environment.